 Digital Marketing Strategist

 Julia helps her mission-driven clients find their audience online, using websites, email, blogs, and social media marketing strategies.

 Answer: I predict that a lot of the robotic, impersonal digital marketing automation will end.
-Scheduling posts into the future is one thing, but fully automating all of your digital marketing does not work and is not effective.
+Scheduling posts into the future is one thing and a common reason people love these automated tools (find out what is the best social media scheduler), but I personally think fully automating all of your digital marketing does not work and is not effective.
 You need to understand your audience fully in order to succeed on these platforms, and you need to be present, responsive, and accessible.

 Founder ‘Plus Your Business’, Speaker, Consultant

 Martin is the founder and community manager for Plus Your Life and Plus Your Business and has built one of the most well-known brands around all things Google for business, including Adwords, Search, Reviews and Google+.